Kwaggafontein

-Kwaggafontein is a town along the Moloto Road (R573) under Thembisile Hani Local Municipality Jurisdiction in the Nkangala District Municipality, which is located in the Mpumalanga province of South Africa.
-It was established in the late 1940s by the Amandebele tribe.
-The Ndebele people came from farms that today are in the Mpumalanga and Gauteng provinces.
-Many around current day Bronkhorstspruit, Delmas and Balmoral.
+Kwaggafontein, officially Ekukhanyeni, is a town along the Moloto Road (R573) in the Thembisile Hani Local Municipality of the Nkangala District Municipality, which is located in the Mpumalanga province of South Africa.
+It was established in the late 1940s by the AmaNdebele tribe of South Africa.
+The Ndebele people who currently occupy the town came from nearby farms that are today in the Mpumalanga and Gauteng provinces.
+Many people came from current day Bronkhorstspruit, Delmas, Balmoral and other surrounding areas.

 It is a modern, civilised area consisting of schools, Kwagga Mall (formerly Kwagga Plaza), and a market.
+There is also a Marble Mine nearby currently producing limestones as concrete crushed slabs currently operating around the clock.

 Nomenclature

 The place gets its name from the extinct quagga animal.
 The area was once a farm for quaggas (zebra and donkey breeds).
 It is also called Mkobola by the locals.